The Public Health Interventions Advisory Committee (PHIAC) took account of a number of factors and issues in making the recommendations.

-3.2 PHIAC recognised that one to one inventions are only one element of a broader sexual health strategy that is needed to prevent STIs and under 18 conceptions.
-PHIAC did not assess the relative effectiveness (and cost effectiveness) of one to one interventions versus other types of intervention.
+3.2 PHIAC recognised that one-to-one inventions are only 1 element of a broader sexual health strategy that is needed to prevent sexually transmitted infections (STIs) and under‑18 conceptions.
+PHIAC did not assess the relative effectiveness (and cost effectiveness) of one-to-one interventions versus other types of intervention.

 3.5 People at risk of STIs can only benefit from sexual health services if they are accessible, convenient and confidential.
 It is important that services are developed in consultation with the client group.

 Vulnerable young people and individuals who engage in risky sexual behaviours tend not to attend primary care or community health services on a regular basis.
 Less traditional settings will need to be considered for the provision of sexual health services for these clients.
 Education, training, employment and youth services will all play an important role in pointing young people to sexual health services.

 3.6 The configuration of sexual health services will be dependent on local circumstances and capacities.
 Local sexual health networks will need to agree a suitable model of service delivery for the prevention and treatment of STIs and the prevention of under‑18 conceptions.
 (STI services should cover testing, risk assessment, treatment of infection, partner notification and follow up.)
 This model should define the respective roles of primary care, community contraception services, specialist genito-urinary medicine (GUM) and other services.